lmu-osc/Introduction-RStudio-Git-GitHub/github_sync.md

 ![](./assets/ISBE_example.png)

 The **Quick Setup** screen gives sets of git commands that can be used in various circumstances.
 We are interested in **…or push an existing repository from the command line**.
-Copy these commands to the clipboard
+Copy these commands to the clipboard using the copy button on GitHub.
+Note that 'master' (in the screenshots) is the historical name of the default branch (the default branch is currently the only branch in this repository).
+The default branch is now called ‘main’ as part of the company’s effort to remove unnecessary references to slavery.

 ![](./assets/github_git_commands.png)